PaystackHQ/plugin-prestashop-1.6/README.md

 # prestapaystack
-Paystack for Prestashop CMS
+Paystack for Prestashop
-Still in development though
+>(Compatible with Prestashop 1.6)